+a.
 In an optional method MPDU Development, the maximum percentage of duplex or townhouse building types allowed is 30%.

-The Planning Board may allow development to proceed under optional method Cluster Development on a smaller site than allowed in Usable Area if the subject property a. is recommended for cluster development in a master plan or if it finds that cluster development on a smaller site would be more suitable than standard method development for environmental reasons.
+The Planning Board may allow development to proceed under optional method Cluster Development on a smaller site than allowed in Usable Area if the subject property is reca. ommended for cluster development in a master plan or if it finds that cluster development on a smaller site would be more suitable than standard method development for environmental reasons.